Skip to main content

 View Karen’s profile on Pure

 Garfield Benjamin’s research and teaching focus on societal issues with technology.
 They are particularly interested in how our identities are constructed with and through technologies, as well as the many forms of inequalities that are produced through the inequitable ways technology is used in society.
 Their recent work has built on queer and intersectional critiques to examine social media platforms, AI, data, privacy and algorithms.
+Publications include articles on algorithmic protests and queer feminist critique of data practices, a report on stakeholders in UK tech policy, and Garfield has a new book with Bristol University Press on Mistrust Issues in technology discourses.

 View Garfield’s profile on Pure